sebastianCain/stuyfission.github.io/README.md

   - Assume random people are reading this.
 - Always use single quotes unless nesting quotation marks.
 - There is an 80 character limit per line.
+- Commit messages must be consistent with the changes they contain.